 Exclusion takes place when we transfer our bias, prejudice, or ignorance into a service or product.

 For example, Airbags were usually tested on male dummies.
 They tend to be bigger and heavier.
-These tests create and influence car airbags’ designs for men.
-Only starting from 2011, airbags were also tested on female dummies, taking into account a different audience’s body features.
+These tests create and influence car airbag designs for men.
+Only from 2011, were airbags also tested on female dummies, taking into account a different audience’s body features.

 A product that is not inclusive is one that doesn’t solve the problem of a wide audience.
-Having a diverse team doesn’t solve the design problem either.
-We need to include the team members in the design process to make a difference, designing in diverse ways so that everyone can contribute and feel a sense of belonging.
+Besides having a diverse team, we need to include the team members in the design process to make a difference.
+Design based on varied approaches will allow everyone to contribute and feel a sense of belonging.

 Exclusion happens when we solve problems using our own biases.
 A cognitive bias is a predetermined and strong notion of someone or something.
 It’s based on information we know, perceive to know, or lack.
 A cognitive bias produces errors in the subjective way of thinking.
 When we recognize when and where we make those mistakes, we can correct them.
 To reduce it, read about the biases out there, pinpoint the ones you tend to have yourself, catch yourself in the moment, and try a blind approach to the topic to fight that automatic response.